MDecker-MobileComputing/Java_LangeBerechnung/README.md

 ----
 ## JavaFX version

-Commands to compile and run:
+Commands to run the application:

 ````
-javac LangeBerechnungMitJavaFX.java
 java LangeBerechnungMitJavaFX
 ````